Tenses for Beginners: The Easy Guide to Learning English Grammar Tenses

 Use the unchanged verb when anyone else is doing it (we speak, I eat).

-So you would use this tense if you wanted to tell someone about yourself or your hobbies, share something you believe to be true, or ask about when you can catch the next bus at the stop.
+You would use this tense if you wanted to tell someone about yourself or your hobbies, share something you believe to be true, or ask about when you can catch the next bus at the stop.

 Here are some examples: